marktsuchida/ssstr/README.md

 strings with high space efficiency may prefer other designs; see, for example, [SDS](https://github.com/antirez/sds).

+### Buffer alignment

+As a consequence of the memory layout, the beginning of the string buffer is always aligned to the size of a pointer.
+This means that `ss8str` can be used to store strings in multibyte encodings (including UTF-16, UTF-32), provided that special care is taken when manipulating (especially splitting) such strings.

 ## Versioning

 **Ssstr** intends to use [Semantic Versioning](https://semver.org/).
 The API,